BBCNI/Interminimal/README.md

 { en: "Hello", fr: "Bonjour" }
 ```

-When looking for a translation `T` tries the containing context's desired language `lang` first.
-If that fails to find a translation it walks up the context stack trying each `lang` in turn.
-Then it tries `defaultLang`.
-If none of those yield a translation it will use the first of any languages present in the fat string.
-Translation can only fail completely if the fat string is just an empty object.
+To resolve a translation `T` checks for all the languages in the context's language stack returning the first that matches.
+The language stack is expanded so that, for example "en-GB" will try "en-GB" first then fall back to "en".
+You can try this out using the [Language Stack Calculator](https://bbcni.github.io/Interminimal/demo/calculator).

 Fat strings can also handle pluralisation - which is quite involved for languages such as Welsh.
 Here's how we'd represent translations for a count of cats.
 The `%1` in the strings is a placeholder for the number of cats - we'll see how to use that soon.